 They shape who we are, however, sometimes, these act as barriers to getting what you want most.
 They can be called “self-limiting” beliefs or “myths” and often are subconscious.
 Here, we’re calling them mindsets.

-These 15 mindsets may block your transition to eating a plant-based diet, if you don't think about them.
+These 15 mindsets may block your transition to eating a plant-based diet if you don’t give them some consideration

 If you bring your mindsets to the surface and look at their truth or falsehood, you will more easily be able to grasp the concepts and do the actions you’ll need to do to successfully eat a plant-based diet.
 Understanding the truth from knowledgeable sources will set you free to embrace becoming plant-based.

 Which of these mindsets do you have about eating a plant-based diet?
 Let’s start shifting them now.

 If you’ve seen any plant-based/vegan athletes, you know how much a plant-based diet supports being VERY fit, strong and SUPER HEALTHY!
 Many bodybuilders and athletes have embraced the plant-based lifestyle and prove that eating this way can be done and even promote health over other diets.
 But don’t take my word for it – this is what a few of them say:

 - Rich Roll, endurance athlete: “I always say that eating a plant based diet is the secret weapon of enhanced athletic performance.”

 - Robert Cheeke, bodybuilder: “As a vegan body-builder I want to show others that it is possible to gain significant muscle and strength on a vegan diet and I want to inspire others to follow this lifestyle.”

 - Frank Medrano, calisthenics expert & personal trainer: “I thought I was healthy and strong before, but after adopting a plant-based diet, I started to feel energetic and I was having quicker recovery after training.”